vidyagames998/vidyagames998.github.io/eldenring/index.md

 I recommend getting all the map fragments, golden seeds, both halves of the dectus medallions, and visiting all the churches you can.

 There are a number of guides out there on how to do so, if you don't know where they are, or just want to follow an optimal path someone made with minimal time investment.
-I recommend this one: https://www.youtube.com/watch?v=lxfZdm6PO0I Skip the end part in getting 150k runes as you should use gold pickled fowl foots and the golden scarab to get even more runes and save yourself some grinding and annoyance.
-I'll explain it later.
+I recommend this one: https://www.youtube.com/watch?v=lxfZdm6PO0I Skip the end part for now in getting 150k runes as you should use the golden scarab to get even more runes and save yourself some minor grinding and annoyance.

 Here's what the world looks like with the bottom half explored.